ES0R/deep_learning_project/README.md

 ```
 ./train.sh YOLO
 ```
-This code lodas python `3.10.12`, activates the virtual environment automatically and trains the model.
+This code loads python `3.10.12`, activates the virtual environment automatically and trains the model.

-To train the self-made model run the `main_self.py` script in the root path.
+To run and train the self-made model (SMM) the data preprocessing script `preprocessing.ipynb` must be run first.
+After this, the path strings inside `main_self.py` must be changes to the correct output path of `preprocessing.ipynb`.
+Now run `main_self.py` from the root path.

 ## Running Inference and Processing Video